DhruvShah28/HTTP-5125-Cumulative_1/README.md

-# School Database Project: Managing Teachers, Students, and Courses
+# School Database MVP: Manage Teachers, Students, and Courses

+## Project Overview
-This project demonstrates how to build *CRUD (Create, Read, Update, Delete)* operations using *ASP.NET Core Web API and MVC*.
-It focuses on managing data for teachers, students, and courses within a school database.
-The main goal is to create a basic working version, called a Minimum Viable Product (MVP), that allows users to manage data through both API endpoints and web pages.
+This project demonstrates the implementation of **CRUD (Create, Read, Update, Delete)** operations using **ASP.NET Core Web API and MVC**.
+The application serves as a foundational system to manage academic data for a school, focusing on teachers, students, and courses.
+The goal is to deliver a Minimum Viable Product (MVP) that seamlessly integrates backend APIs with dynamic front-end web pages, providing a complete data management experience.

+---

-## Features
+## Key Features

-The application enables users to add, view, update, and delete information for teachers, students, and courses.
-It ensures data validity by checking for issues like incorrect dates, missing information, or duplicate records.
-The data is stored in a *MySQL database*, with well-defined relationships between teachers, students, and courses to keep the information organized and consistent.
+### 1. **Robust CRUD Functionality**
+   - Add, view, edit, and remove records for **Teachers**, **Students**, and **Courses** through a user-friendly interface and API endpoints.

+### 2. **Data Validation and Error Handling**
+   - Enforce rules for valid data entries, such as:
+     - Preventing duplicate records.
+     - Restricting invalid dates (e.g., future dates for birth or hire).
+     - Ensuring required fields are not left blank.

+### 3. **Relational Database Design**
+   - Built on **MySQL**, the database ensures proper relationships:
+     - **Teachers** linked to their respective **Courses**.
+     - **Students** linked to the **Courses** they enroll in.

+### 4. **Seamless Integration**
+   - Combines a **dynamic web interface** with API endpoints for full-stack functionality, enabling flexibility for both developers and users.

+---

-## Testing
+## Testing and Validation

-Testing is a key part of the project.
-Each CRUD operation is thoroughly checked to ensure it functions correctly.
-This includes verifying that new records are added properly, data can be retrieved accurately, and records are deleted without errors.
-Screenshots and *cURL* commands are provided to demonstrate successful testing.
+Extensive testing ensures that each feature works reliably.
+Evidence includes the use of cURL commands, screenshots of web page interactions, and detailed logs of each operation.

+- **Add Records**
+  - Input validation ensures accurate database entry.
+  - Verified creation of new teachers, students, and courses.

+- **View Records**
+  - Confirmed proper retrieval and display of data from the database, including relationships (e.g., courses taught by a teacher).

+- **Update Records**
+  - Validated the successful modification of existing data.
+  - Ensured changes reflect accurately in both the database and front-end display.

+- **Delete Records**
+  - Verified deletion with appropriate confirmation prompts.
+  - Checked handling of non-existent or previously deleted records.

+---

-## Purpose
+## Usability and Purpose

-This project is useful for schools or developers who want to manage academic data or learn about web development.
-It provides a hands-on opportunity to understand how websites interact with databases and how to write clean, well-structured code.
+This project is designed for educational institutions or learners interested in managing school data.
+It provides a practical framework for:
+- Understanding **CRUD operations** in web applications.
+- Learning **ASP.NET Core MVC** development practices.
+- Mastering relational database concepts.

+---

 ## Learning Objectives

-1. *Master CRUD Operations*: Implement full Create, Read, Update, and Delete functionality for teachers, students, and courses.
-2. *Practice Object-Oriented Programming (OOP)*: Apply OOP concepts like using classes, properties, and methods for scalable code.
-3. *Database Integration*: Learn how to connect data using a relational database, ensuring proper relationships between tables.
-4. *Data Consistency*: Ensure data integrity by linking courses and teachers using database keys.

-## Getting Started

-### Prerequisites

-- *ASP.NET Core SDK*
-- *MySQL Server*
-- *Entity Framework Core*
-- *cURL* or *SwaggerUI* (for API testing)
+1. **Build Functional CRUD Applications**
+   - Develop and implement CRUD operations for multiple data entities (Teachers, Students, Courses).

+2. **Apply Object-Oriented Programming Principles**
+   - Design modular, scalable classes with encapsulation and clear relationships.

+3. **Integrate and Manage Relational Databases**
+   - Define relationships between entities using foreign keys and enforce referential integrity.

+4. **Combine Back-End and Front-End**
+   - Seamlessly connect APIs with a dynamic UI, ensuring a cohesive user experience.

+---

+This project serves as a comprehensive guide for developers and students aiming to enhance their understanding of **full-stack development**, relational databases, and scalable design in a professional environment.